• Skip to main content

 How To Make The Marinade

 The marinade for this carne asada will arouse your senses.
 It is made up of soy sauce, orange juice, garlic, cilantro and lime juice.
-It is fragrant to whisk up and the taste is bold but excellent.
 I like to let the meat sit in the marinade for at least a few hours or overnight if you have the time.

 Once your carne asada meat has marinated sufficiently it’s time to fire up the grill.
 Grilling goes quickly because the meat is cut thin.
 Each side only needs to grill for about 5-7 minutes.
 If you want a perfect medium-rare meat than watch for the thermometer to read 135 degrees.